Henryk Tomaszewski (poster artist)

-Henryk Tomaszewski (pronounced tom-a-SHEV-ski) (June 10, 1914 – September 11, 2005) was a Polish poster artist and the "father" of the Polish Poster School.
+Henryk Tomaszewski (Note: /tɒməˈʃɛvski/ tom-a-SHEV-ski; /pl/) (June 10, 1914 – September 11, 2005) was a Polish poster artist and the "father" of the Polish Poster School.
+In the late 1940s the approach he took eluded both the Soviet Socialist realism of the day, and the conventions of Western Bloc advertising.
+His work marked the beginning of conceptual poster design in postwar Poland.

+Further to the posters he made was his outsized contribution to design education.
+When Tomaszewski became a lecturer at Academy of Fine Arts in Warsaw he influenced the development of successive waves of designers across three decades.
+Importantly, his teaching went beyond depictive technique, to foster the intellect befitting a competent creative practitioner.

 Biography

 Henryk Tomaszewski was born in Warsaw, Poland on June 10, 1914, to a family of musicians.

 In 1934, he enrolled in the Warsaw Academy of Fine Arts and graduated in 1939.
 During World War II and the Nazi occupation of Poland, Tomaszewski earned a living through his painting, drawings, and woodcuts which were later destroyed during the Warsaw Uprising.
-In 1947, he began creating posters for state-run film distribution agency Central Wynajmu Filmow with fellow designers Tadeusz Trepkowski and Tadeusz Gronowski.
+In 1947, he began creating posters for state-run film distribution agency Central Wynajmu Filmów with fellow designers Tadeusz Trepkowski and Tadeusz Gronowski.
 Postwar shortages of supplies made Tomaszewski rework film posters and introduced bold colors, abstract shapes, and filmmaking techniques to convey the film's mood rather than rely on portraits of the film's stars.
 He also created posters for the circus and art exhibitions, among others.
 His poster designs were animated and witty, leading him to become the "father" of the Polish Poster School in the postwar era influencing international poster designers.
 His work was also part of the painting event in the art competition at the 1948 Summer Olympics.